cournape/Bento/doc/source/userguide.rst

         doc/source/chapter1/*.rst

 that is globbing on every file with the same extension is allowed.
-Any other form of globbing, in particular recursive ones are not supported on purpose, to avoid cluttering the tarball by accident.
+Any other form of globbing, in particular recursive ones are purposedly not supported to avoid cluttering the tarball by accident.

 Installed data files